naveenprasad07/the-wild-oasis/README.md

-# 🌴 Wild Oasis Cabin Booking App
+# 🌴 Wild Oasis Cabin Management App

 **Wild Oasis** is a user-friendly cabin booking platform designed to provide users with a seamless experience when searching, booking, and managing stays at Wild Oasis cabins.
 Whether you're planning a solo retreat or a group getaway, Wild Oasis has you covered.